 These are a consequence of the lack of glucose in the brain.

-The second symptoms can also can vary significantly but often include: confusion, aggressiveness, lapses of consciousness, incoherent speech, altered behaviour, dizziness and weakness, headache, double or blurred vision, seizures, unsteady gait or lack of coordination, feeling heat or cold, lack of concentration, burning sensations or pricking sensations, language or speech disorders.
+The second symptoms can also vary significantly but often include: confusion, aggressiveness, lapses of consciousness, incoherent speech, altered behavior, dizziness and weakness, headache, double or blurred vision, seizures, unsteady gait or lack of coordination, feeling heat or cold, lack of concentration, burning sensations or pricking sensations, language or speech disorders.

 In general, these more serious symptoms usually appear when sugar levels drop below 50 mg/dl (2.78 mmol/L) and they happen because the nervous system suffers a lot from lack of glucose.